Let’s start by addressing the elephant in the room: College Admissions are unfair. Yep, we said it.

 The Washington Post has even written an article titled “These Four Charts Show How The SATs Favors Rich, Educated Families”.
 There are similar differences in scores based on familial income for the ACTs, which you can review in The ACT Composite by Family Income Report.

-Standardized testing is just one of the many ways college admissions is unfair to students.
-Another, controversial way college admissions is unfair is through the extensive use many families make of private college consultants for essays, activities, resume building, interview prep, and more.
+Standardized testing is just one of the many ways college admissions are unfair to students.
+Another controversial way college admissions are unfair is through the extensive use many families make of private college consultants for essays, activities, resume building, interview prep, and more.

 Getting Help From A College Consultant